Back to Hassan

 Harihareshwara temple

-I vaguely remember visiting this temple earlier.
+I vaguely remember visiting this temple before.

 Ranganathaswamy at the entrance